Summary

 - An indirect indication: The employee’s performance or behavior may indirectly indicate a disability.
 For example, if an employee struggles with new tasks or tasks that they were previously able to perform, it could be a sign that they need accommodations.

 Disability disclosure is not required until an employee needs an accommodation to perform their job duties.
-However, if an employee voluntarily chooses to disclose their disability, the employer must keep that information confidential.

 The Interactive Process